 However, the truth is that your adolescent will likely be on your insurance policy and won’t have his or her own money to cover the costs of a car accident.
 If your child is in a crash, your insurance policy will be where the victim turns to for recovery.

 If you employee another person who is required to drive to complete the job duties, you are responsible for what that person does behind the wheel.
 If your employee causes an accident, the victim will look toward the business and business’s auto insurance policy for recovery.
 If you are a sole proprietor, looking to the business for recovery can be the same as looking to you for personal responsibility.

 If you are being held liable for an accident you weren’t a part of, contact the skilled attorneys of Staver Accident Injury Lawyers, P.C. at (312) 236-2900 for legal advice.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 There are many situations in which the vehicle’s owner or policyholder can be held responsible instead of the driver at the time of the accident.
 Staver Accident Injury Lawyers, P.C. can advise you on your rights during this type of situation and your options to financially recover if you end up paying out of pocket for damages you didn’t cause.